 Campaign to Save Welshpool’s Wales Air Ambulance Base

-Updated: May 2024
+Updated: September 2024

 The JCC is made up of CEOs of Welsh Health Boards, and other Independent members.
-Despite strong opposition from residents in Mid and North Wales, most Welsh health boards voted in favour of these plans, with only the Powys Teaching Health Board and Betsi Cadwaladr in north Wales opposing them.
+Despite strong opposition from residents in Mid and North Wales, most Welsh health boards voted in favour of these plans, with only Powys Teaching Health Board and Betsi Cadwaladr in north Wales opposing them.
 The impact of this decision is hugely disappointing for us in Montgomeryshire.

 Unfortunately, this decision will significantly impact access to urgent medical treatment for patients in Mid Wales.
 Those who supported the proposals seem to have overlooked our rural geography and the fact that Montgomeryshire is larger in size than Greater London.